Upcoming Funding Opportunities:

 - Individual Project Grants

-*The above list is due annually in early March.
+*The above list is due annually on March 1st.

 To organizations: (501c3 nonprofits, schools, libraries or units of government)

-*The above list is due annually in early March.
+*The above list is due annually on March 1st.

 Mini-Grants are due each summer and fall, these include: